No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 - Heat the oven to its hottest setting, minimum of 500ºF (260ºC) then evenly spread the tomato topping on the dough.

 - When the oven is ready, place one pizza on the very bottom of the oven for 4 or 5 minutes.
-Then move to the center of the oven for another 5 to 7 minutes.
+Then quickly add toppings, if you are using any, and move to the center of the oven for another 5 to 7 minutes.
 (These cooking times will vary depending on your oven and oven temperature.)

 - Just lift the pizza with a fork to peek underneath and see if the bottom is brown.